-No less than 36 Danish educational institutions train people to produce and develop food products, to prepare and serve food and meals and to communicate food knowledge.
+A wide range of Danish educational institutions train people to produce and develop food products, to prepare and serve food and meals and to communicate food knowledge.
 Many other programmes train future experts in nutrition.

 This is one of the reasons why Denmark has become a gastronomic leader - characterised by passionate entrepreneurs and innovative industry.